Shenandoah University International Travel Policy

 Shenandoah University has long encouraged and supported international travel by its faculty, staff, and students, and is aware that such travel may pose significant safety risks.
 Therefore, the university has created an International Travel Policy applicable to all faculty, staff, and students of Shenandoah University engaged in university supported or sponsored programs and activities.
 Shenandoah University employees and students participating in university affiliated international travel must register their travel plans in advance.
 Travel involving SU students must be planned and approved as described below.
 The university reserves the right to restrict, deny, or postpone any university sponsored or supported international travel program or activity, if in the determination of the president or her designee the risk of travel is substantial.
 University faculty, staff, and students who do not follow this policy will bear full responsibility for any liability resulting from their travel.

 To ensure that international travel is properly authorized, all units should follow the procedures contained in the International Travel and Safety Procedures.
-University-sponsored travel should not be planned in areas under a US Department of State Level 3 or 4 Travel Advisory.
+University-sponsored travel should not be planned in areas under a US Department of State Level 3 or 4 Travel Advisory or for which the CDC does not recommend travel.
 Requests for travel advisory waivers will be reviewed on a case-by-case basis by the International Risk Management committee and appropriate administrative officer(s).